-Beaudoin, L. P., Hyniewska, Sylwia, & Hudlicka, E. (2017).
-Perturbance: Unifying Research on Emotion, Intrusive Mentation and Other Psychological Phenomena with AI.
-Paper to be presented at the Symposium on Computational Modelling of Emotion: Theory and Application at AISB–2017.
+Beaudoin, L. P., Hyniewska, S., & Hudlicka, E. (2017).
+Perturbance: Unifying research on emotion, intrusive mentation and other psychological phenomena with AI.
+Paper presented at the Symposium on Computational Modelling of Emotion: Theory and Application at AISB–2017.
 Paper available from http://summit.sfu.ca/item/16776.

 Petters, D. & Beaudoin, L. P. (2017).
 Attachment Modelling: From observations to scenarios to designs.
 In Erdi, P., Bhattacharya, B. S., & Cochran, A. (Eds).
 Computational Neurology and Psychiatry. (pp. 227–271).
 (Springer Series in Bio-/Neuroinformatics.
 Series Ed.
 N. Kasabov).
 Springer.

 Selham, Z., Guloy, S., Massicotte-Marquez, J., Beaudoin, L., Carrier, J. (2017) Effets de l’utilisation d’une application mobile d’imagerie mentale diversifiée sur la qualité subjective du sommeil : résultats préliminaires.
 (Effects of a serial diverse imagining mobile app on subjective sleep quality: preliminary results.)
 Research presented at UQAM conference in March 2017.
 Abstract available from http://summit.sfu.ca/item/16961